boltlabs-inc/key-mgmt-demo/README.md

 ./target/debug/key-mgmt-demo --config "./dev/Client.toml"  --storage "local.db" --account-name "account1" --password "SuperSecurePassword" delete --key-id <key-id-hex>
 ```

-## `DamsClient` API walkthrough
+## `LockKeeperClient` API walkthrough

-To build your own application, we provide a walkthrough of the `DamsClient` API which consists of four API calls.
+To build your own application, we provide a walkthrough of the `LockKeeperClient` API which consists of four API calls.
-* ``DamsClient::register()`` - takes the account name, password and client configuration and registers the user with the server.
+* ``LockKeeperClient::register()`` - takes the account name, password and client configuration and registers the user with the server.
-* ``DamsClient::authenticated_client()`` - takes the account name, password and client configuration and opens a secure session with the server if the specified credentials are correct.
+* ``LockKeeperClient::authenticated_client()`` - takes the account name, password and client configuration and opens a secure session with the server if the specified credentials are correct.
-* ``DamsClient::generate_and_store()`` - generates a secret and stores it on the key server.
+* ``LockKeeperClient::generate_and_store()`` - generates a secret and stores it on the key server.
 Outputs a tuple that consists of a key ID and wrapped secret for local storage.
-* ``DamsClient::retrieve()`` - retrieve a secret from the server given a key ID and a retrieve context (local storage or export only).
+* ``LockKeeperClient::retrieve()`` - retrieve a secret from the server given a key ID and a retrieve context (local storage or export only).
 Outputs a wrapped secret with the corresponding context.

 ### Register a User